adityashrm21/adityashrm21.github.io/about.md

 * Aims to help create the world a better place to live in
 * Believes in "learning-by-doing"

 I am deeply fascinated by research in AI and want to become a part of it and contribute as much as I can to improve the quality of human life and make the world more smart!
 I am particularly interested in Deep Generative models.

-My current pursuit of a degree in Data Science is helping me get one step closer to my goal.
+I started this blog for my future self and to help other people interested in this field to understand some common and not-so-common topics in AI!

 When I am not coding, you might find me going outdoors or for long runs, or playing guitar!